Gillings MPH Core

-SPHG 721 - Conceptualizing Public Health Solutions (2 credits)
+SPHG 721 - Public Health Solutions: Systems, Policy and Advocacy (2 credits)

 This course introduces students to the health systems and the US health system in particular.
 It provides an introduction to the role of health policy in addressing public health problems and advancing health equity, and how evidence, law and ethics play a role in policy-making.
 It provides students with the skills to communicate information about public health problems and solutions to diverse audiences and introduces them to concepts of public health advocacy.

 SPHG 722 - Developing, Implementing and Evaluating Public Health Solutions (4 credits)

 This course is organized around the Gillings Framework for Planning and Evaluation.
 Students will develop skills to help refine and enhance their understanding of specific public health problems; identify and prioritize potential solutions; adapt evidence-based interventions for a particular context; and develop, implement and evaluation proposed solutions.
 In addition, students will learn how to identify and effectively engage with stakeholders throughout this process and how to plan for, conduct and disseminate the results of program evaluations.